EDF: Education: Foundations and Policy Studies Courses

 3 sh (may not be repeated for credit)

 This course serves as a basic introduction to behavior analytic principles, definitions, characteristics, processes, and concepts.
 The content is based on the Behavior Analyst Certification Board (BACB) 5th edition Task List and the Qualified Applied Behavior Analysis Credentialing Board (QABA) Qualified Behavior Analyst (QBA) Competency Standards.
 This course serves as the first in a series of courses that prepares students to apply for the Board Certified Behavior Analyst (BCBA) exam or the Board Certified Associate Behavior Analyst (BCaBA) exam or the Qualified Behavior Analyst (QBA).
+A final grade of 82% (B) is the minimum passing score for this course.

 EDF 6226 Behavioral Assessments